 Overview

-You can implement various analytics scenarios by creating scenes with a set of layers based on system data with customized visualization and widgets.
+Analytics scenarios are ready-made scenes with a set of layers based on built-in data with customized visualization and widgets.

 Possible scenarios